Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access SAS xpt data from PowerShell?
-We show how to use the Cmdlets for SAS xpt and the CData ADO.NET Provider for SAS xpt to connect to SAS xpt data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access SAS xpt data from PowerShell?
+This article demonstrates how to utilize the SAS xpt Cmdlets for tasks like connecting to SAS xpt data, automating operations, downloading data, and more.

 The CData Cmdlets for SAS xpt are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to SAS xpt.

-The cmdlets are not only a PowerShell interface to the SAS xpt API, but also an SQL interface; this tutorial shows how to use both to retrieve SAS xpt data.
-We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for SAS xpt.
-To access SAS xpt data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for SAS xpt.
+The Cmdlets are not only a PowerShell interface to SAS xpt, but also an SQL interface; this tutorial shows how to use both to retrieve SAS xpt data.
+We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for SASxpt.
+To access SAS xpt data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for SASxpt.

-After obtaining the needed connection properties, accessing SAS xpt data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing SAS xpt data in PowerShell can be enabled in three steps.

 Connecting to Local SASXpt Files